-Regularly teeth brushing and nail clipping when required are also recommended.
+Regular teeth brushing and nail clipping with dog nail clippers when required are also recommended.
 A rub with a towel or chamois will make the coat gleam.
 However, they can get cold too quickly, so you need to be careful during the cold weather or bathe them with cold water.

 Since the American Bully bred to be a companion dog, they are the perfect option for the emotional support animal.
 On top of that, they have a variety in size and weights so you can choose the one that suits you perfectly.

 If you're looking for a loyal, amusing, good-natured, and affectionate family dog, look no further.
 The American Bully is the one for you.
 These dogs are generous, loving, caring, and amiable-natured dogs.
 They want nothing more than to please their owner by always being obedient.